Probate Q&A Series How can I legally serve and include a missing heir or spouse in a North Carolina probate case?

 1. Detailed Answer

-When a beneficiary or surviving spouse cannot be located, North Carolina law provides clear steps to bring that person into a probate proceeding.
-You must identify the missing party, appoint a guardian ad litem, give proper notice and file the right papers with the clerk of superior court.
-Follow these procedures to ensure the estate administration moves forward legally and efficiently.
+When a beneficiary or surviving spouse cannot be located, North Carolina law provides procedures that may apply to bring that person into an estate proceeding.
+You must identify the missing party, give proper notice and file the right papers with the clerk of superior court.
+Follow these procedures to help ensure the estate administration moves forward legally and efficiently.

 a.
 Identify the Missing Heir or Spouse

 Begin by conducting a diligent search.
 Check public records, social media, voter rolls and last known addresses.
-If the missing party remains unlocated, you must proceed with court-ordered notice and appointment of a guardian ad litem.
+If the missing party remains unlocated, you may need to proceed with court-ordered notice and, where appropriate, appointment of a guardian ad litem.

 b.
 Petition for a Guardian ad Litem